Why Hospitals are Making the Switch to Sterile Ultrasound Gel

 SafeWrap® Sterile Packaging

-Available in the original formula and HV, EcoVue Ultrasound Gel’s single-use 20g packet with SafeWrap® provides a sterile field-ready solution to meet the increasingly stringent infection prevention and control demands of today’s healthcare environment.
+Available in the original medium viscosity formula and high viscosity formula, EcoVue Sterile Ultrasound Gel single-use 20g packets with SafeWrap® provide a sterile field-ready solution to meet the increasingly stringent infection prevention and control demands of today’s healthcare environment.

 When to use Sterile vs. Non-Sterile Ultrasound Gel